8+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Best Time of Year to Hike Annapurna Circuit

-The best times for thru-hiking the Annapurna Circuit are October – early December, and late Feb – April.
+The best times for thru-hiking the Annapurna Circuit are October – early December and late February – April.
 These are the best times to be able to cross the high-altitude pass.
 It can be really dicey and often closed at other times.
-Also if you go before October you run the risk of monsoon season and muddier trails with mudslides.
+Also, if you go before October, you run the risk of monsoon season and muddier trails with mudslides.

 I hiked it in October and loved experiencing the fall colors at lower altitudes.